yellowdolphin/autolevels/README.md

 ## Installation

-Python 3.9 or later is required.
+Python 3.9 or later is required (avoid 3.14 until onnxruntime supports it or [install their nightly build](https://github.com/microsoft/onnxruntime/issues/26547)).
 On most Linux distributions, this is already pre-installed.
 Otherwise, download it from [Python.org](https://www.python.org/downloads/) or install it via your favourite app store.
 Make sure you mark the checkbox "Add Python executable to PATH".
 Then, to install AutoLevels, open a shell (cmd on Windows) and execute:

 ```bash
 pip install autolevels